Nilda

 Nilda Ismael do Nascimento (born 25 March 1972), commonly known as Nilda or Nildinha, is a Brazilian former football midfielder who played for the Brazil women's national football team.

 She represented Brazil at the 1996 Summer Olympics, but did not play.
 At the club level, she played for Saad EC and Swedish club Hammarby IF DFF.
+She was the top scorer in the 2009 São Paulo Women's Soccer Championship with 20 goals.